Nearsoft/android-school/2017/oct/14/retrofit.md

                 .build()
 val gitHubClient = retrofit.create(GithubClient::class.java)
 ```
 Finally, we will call our method and define a callback object in which our app will decide what to do in the call's response events.
-We will call the .enqueue() method:
+We will call the .enqueue() method, which recieves a Callback<T> object:
 ```kotlin
 gitHubClient.reposForUser(searchField.text.toString()).enqueue(
         object : Callback<GitHubSearchResult> {